evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S_Sportback/_index.md

 ## User interface and control

 Audi e-tron S Sportback has multiple integrated screens.
-Behind the steering wheel is a digital instrument cluster, and in the center console, there are two different screens.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there are two different [infotainment screens](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large and has a 1920 x 720 pixels resolution.
 The touch screen at the top of the center console is 10,1 inches large and has a 1540 x 720 pixels resolution.
 The touch screen at the bottom of the center console is 8,6 inches large and has a 1280 x 660 pixels resolution.

 <figur>